 For more information, please contact the graduate chair, Piʻilani Kaʻaloa: firstname.lastname@example.org

 Note: Application materials are available on the department website or from the Native Hawaiian Student Services Office in KAMA 211.

 Dual Master’s Degree Program

 Students may pursue a Master’s in Hawaiian Studies and a second master’s concurrently in Library and Information Science.
 Students enrolled in either program may apply for admission in the other degree program.
 The dual master’s option allows sharing of many elective courses.
-For more information, contact the HWST graduate chair or a LIS advisor.
+For more information, contact the Hawaiian Studies graduate chair of a Library and Information Science advisor.